20 Tips for Procurement Savings

 What are procurement savings?

-Procurement savings can take multiple forms depending on a company’s goals, purchasing volume, and industry.
+Depending on a company’s goals, purchasing volume, and industry, procurement savings can take multiple forms.
 The most common types of savings include:

-• Hard savings are tangible, direct decreases in unit prices or fees.
+• Hard savings: Tangible, direct decreases in unit prices or fees that immediately impact the bottom line

-• Soft savings include reductions in time, labor, or effort that indirectly lower costs.
+• Soft savings: Reductions in time, labor, or manual effort that indirectly lower costs

-• Spend under management savings are achieved by controlling spend through approved procurement processes and contracted vendors.
+• Spend under management savings: Savings achieved by controlling spend through approved procurement processes and contracted vendors

-• Working capital optimization savings involve improving cash flow through strategic payment terms and bulk discounts.
+• Working capital optimization: Improved cash flow through strategic payment terms and bulk purchasing discounts

-• Total Cost of Ownership (TCO) savings account for savings across the product’s entire lifecycle, including use, maintenance, and disposal.
+• Total Cost of Ownership (TCO) savings: Savings across the product's entire lifecycle, including use, maintenance, and disposal

 Procurement cost savings ideas